workingdraft/workingdraft.de/components/bacon/README.md

 array that is a field in the stream value.
 For example, you'd get 2 for `{ stuffs : ["thing", "object"] }`

-`stream.map(".dudes.1") would pick the second object from the nested "dudes" array.
+`stream.map(".dudes.1")` would pick the second object from the nested "dudes" array.
 For example, you'd get "jack" for `{ dudes : ["john", "jack"] }`.

 `stream.doAction(".preventDefault")` would call the "preventDefault" method of stream values.
-The old name for this method is `do` which is temporarily supported for backward compatibility.

 `stream.filter(".attr", "disabled").not()` would call `.attr("disabled")` on
 stream values and filter by the return value.
 This would practically